-Ten Entertainment Group Plc (LSE:TEG) is trading with a trailing P/E of 1.7x, which is lower than the industry average of 22.3x.
-Although some investors may jump to the conclusion that this is a great buying opportunity, understanding the assumptions behind the P/E ratio might change your mind.
+Ten Entertainment Group Plc (LSE:TEG) is currently trading at a trailing P/E of 1.5x, which is lower than the industry average of 24x.
+While this makes TEG appear like a great stock to buy, you might change your mind after I explain the assumptions behind the P/E ratio.
 Today, I will deconstruct the P/E ratio and highlight what you need to be careful of when using the P/E ratio.
 See our latest analysis for TEG

-P/E is often used for relative valuation since earnings power is a chief driver of investment value.
-By comparing a stock’s price per share to its earnings per share, we are able to see how much investors are paying for each pound of the company’s earnings.
+P/E is a popular ratio used for relative valuation.
+It compares a stock’s price per share to the stock’s earnings per share.
+A more intuitive way of understanding the P/E ratio is to think of it as how much investors are paying for each pound of the company’s earnings.

 P/E Calculation for TEG

 The P/E ratio isn’t a metric you view in isolation and only becomes useful when you compare it against other similar companies.
-We preferably want to compare the stock’s P/E ratio to the average of companies that have similar features to TEG, such as capital structure and profitability.
-A quick method of creating a peer group is to use companies in the same industry, which is what I will do.
-Since TEG’s P/E of 1.7x is lower than its industry peers (22.3x), it means that investors are paying less than they should for each dollar of TEG’s earnings.
-As such, our analysis shows that TEG represents an under-priced stock.
+Ideally, we want to compare the stock’s P/E ratio to the average of companies that have similar characteristics as TEG, such as size and country of operation.
+A common peer group is companies that exist in the same industry, which is what I use below.
+Since similar companies should technically have similar P/E ratios, we can very quickly come to some conclusions about the stock if the ratios differ.

-While our conclusion might prompt you to buy TEG immediately, there are two important assumptions you should be aware of.
-The first is that our “similar companies” are actually similar to TEG, or else the difference in P/E might be a result of other factors.
-For example, if you compared higher growth firms with TEG, then its P/E would naturally be lower since investors would reward its peers’ higher growth with a higher price.
+Before you jump to the conclusion that TEG represents the perfect buying opportunity, it is important to realise that our conclusion rests on two important assertions.
+The first is that our peer group actually contains companies that are similar to TEG.
+If this isn’t the case, the difference in P/E could be due to some other factors.
+For example, if you accidentally compared higher growth firms with TEG, then TEG’s P/E would naturally be lower since investors would reward its peers’ higher growth with a higher price.
+Alternatively, if you inadvertently compared less risky firms with TEG, TEG’s P/E would again be lower since investors would reward its peers’ lower risk with a higher price as well.
 The second assumption that must hold true is that the stocks we are comparing TEG to are fairly valued by the market.
-If this does not hold true, TEG’s lower P/E ratio may be because firms in our peer group are overvalued by the market.
+If this assumption is violated, TEG's P/E may be lower than its peers because its peers are actually overvalued by investors.

 What this means for you: